mongodb/selected-tests/README.md

 in a mongo branch and issuing the `evergreen patch` command(above).

 You can also view the mappings from the command line.
 See [Curl Mappings](docs/ManuallyRunning.md#curl-mappings) for more details.
-If you are trying to access the MongoDB service then you will also need to [Authenticate](docs/MongoService.md#authentication).

 If any new endpoints are added to the service or if the service is updated in such a way that any of the existing endpoints' contracts change, the swagger documentation must be updated to reflect the